malectro/blog/content/blog/sf.md

 It occurs to me that Bay to Breakers is canceled this year.

 When I first arrived in SF ten years ago, it was all my new coworkers could talk about.
 Many of them had just completed their first march to the Pacific, and they were full of that residual ecstasy that boils over into constant storytelling.
-This person has made it all the way to the ocean, and that person had started in Hayes Valley and passed out in Alamo Square.
+This person had made it all the way to the ocean, and that person had started in Hayes Valley and passed out in Alamo Square.
 It was the last year they’d ever allow floats, which had mostly become mobile beer coolers.
 “You have to do it next year,” they told me, “but it’ll never be the same.”

-My first year was punctuated by these events.
+My first year in SF was punctuated by these events.
 Often scheduled on optimistically warm days, they were an excuse for people to walk the streets in costumes traditionally confined to Halloween.
 Free from the urban confines of car traffic and open container laws, the residents would break the grid, frequently with a corporate sponsor.

 My introduction was Pride, the not-so-unique parade and celebration that was uniquely linked to the Castro Neighborhood.
-A college acquaintance who I had run into at a coffee/bicycle shop invited me to one of the edgier satellite events called The Pink Party, where we mostly watched athletic men get coaxed into stripping under a giant disco ball dangling by a crane.
-All around us people furiously danced to and mourned Michael Jackson, his insatiable pop blaring from ever DJ rig.
+A college acquaintance who I had run into at a coffee/bicycle shop invited me to one of the edgier satellite events called The Pink Party, where we mostly watched athletic men get coaxed into stripping under a giant disco ball dangled by a crane.
+All around us people furiously danced to and mourned Michael Jackson, his insatiable pop blaring from every DJ rig.

-College had shown me positivity, potential, and a world without outright judgment (full of an obsession for “cool”).
+College had shown me positivity, potential, and a world without overt judgment (full of an obsession for “cool”).
 This was college at scale, electrified by a current of MDMA.

 And on they went, weeks of a recession-proof desk job I was lucky to have, were spent in anticipation of: Treasure Island, Outside Lands, Hardly Strictly, Lovefest, Critical Mass, Bike Party, Halloween (the real one), Santacon, and a block-party-like riot spurred by the Giants’ World Series win.

 The weekends with no obligations found us sipping beers and inhaling burritos in Dolores Park, unconcerned with the incessant thumping bass of whichever aspiring DJ bothered to bring a PA system.
 Vendors would pass by, and we’d buy over-powered THC truffles from copper pots, dried mushrooms from tie-dyed backpacks.
 Then the fog would roll it at 3pm like a curfew, and later that night we’d see a band play surf rock on guitars made in the 60s.

-—
+---

 It wasn’t long before I started to wonder if I was “part of the problem”.